 Microsoft, MS, and MS-DOS are registered trademarks of Microsoft Corporation.
 Windows is a trademark of Microsoft Corporation.
-IBM is a registered trademark of International Business Machines Corporation.
-Intel is a registered trademark of Intel Corporation.
+IBM is a registered trademark of Intel Corporation.
 Other brand and product names are trademarks or registered trademarks of their respective holders.